audunhalland/audunhalland.github.io/content/blog/entrait-pattern.md

 fn your_function() -> i32 { todo!() }
 ```

-When we write it like that, `YourFunction` will get _two_ generated implementations:
+When we write it like that, entrait will generate _two_ implementations of `YourFunction`:

 1. for `implementation::Impl<T>`
 2. for `unimock::Unimock`